 For a complete listing of audition / interview requirements for individual instrument areas and departments, please see our Audition Requirements page.

 In the Jacobs School of Music, we operate on a rolling admission process.
 This means that once your applications to both the University Graduate Admissions Office and the Jacobs School of Music are complete, you have submitted all supplemental information, and have completed an audition / interview, an admission decision will be made and you will be notified of an admission decision from Indiana University and the Jacobs School of Music as soon as possible.
 You should expect a decision from us anytime between three weeks from your audition / interview date and April 1.

 Accepted graduate applicants who wish to enroll in the Jacobs School of Music for Fall 2016 must submit an enrollment confirmation to the Jacobs School of Music no later than April 15, 2016.

 The Jacobs School of Music audition application gives you the opportunity to express your preference for individual faculty members.
 Every effort will be made to honor your request based on studio availability and general balance in individual studios.
 While we cannot guarantee placement with any of those faculty members for whom you indicate a preference, all incoming students will be placed with a faculty member for their applied music study.

 TOEFL (Test of English as a Foreign Language)

-NOTE: DM applicants in piano and all graduate applicants in choral conducting who are required to submit a TOEFL score must do so by December 1, 2013.
+NOTE: DM applicants in piano and voice and all graduate applicants in choral conducting who are required to submit a TOEFL score must do so by December 1, 2015.